google/styleguide/README.md

 The following Google style guides live outside of this project:
 [Go Code Review Comments][go] and [Effective Dart][dart].

+## Contributing

+With few exceptions, these style guides are copies of Google's internal style guides to assist developers working on Google owned and originated open source projects.
+Changes to the style guides are made to the internal style guides first and eventually copied into the versions found here. **External contributions are not accepted.** Pull requests and issues filed in this repository may be closed without comment.

 <a rel="license" href="https://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/3.0/88x31.png" /></a>

 [cpp]: https://google.github.io/styleguide/cppguide.html